 We welcome suggestions for library materials from current students, staff, and faculty.
-Please use the Library Materials Suggestion Form to send your suggestions.
+Please email us with your suggestions.

 Whether or not the library can purchase the materials depends on a number of factors, including how the material would support collection development, and whether or not sufficient funds are available.
 Library personnel will carefully evaluate each request and then inform the requester of the library's decision with respect to the request.